 10. Know Your Risk Tolerance and Communicate It

-As a CMO, you need to know where your company and your personal risk tolerance intersect.
-You need to communicate that clearly to business leadership.
+Different healthcare companies have different risk tolerances.
+As a CMO, you need to know where your company and your personal risk tolerance intersect — and communicate that clearly to business leadership.

 The Bigger Picture

-Mountain guides understand something fundamental about risk that applies directly to the CMO role.
-A great guide doesn't simply lead clients to the summit.
-They manage the entire risk environment.
-They assess weather conditions, avalanche risk, the physical capabilities of each team member, the time available, and the cumulative stress on the group.
+The CMOs who excel at this aren't the ones who have all the answers.
+They're the ones who can sit with complexity, ask good questions, and make principled decisions when perfect information isn't available.
+A great mountain guide doesn't simply lead clients to the summit — they manage the entire risk environment.
 Sometimes the right decision is to turn back 200 feet from the peak because the risk-reward calculation no longer favors the ascent.
 The guide's reputation isn't built on summits.
-It's built on bringing everyone home safely while pursuing meaningful objectives.
+It's built on bringing everyone home safely.

 That's the secret: it's not really a secret at all.
 It's just showing up with integrity, clarity, and a willingness to do genuinely hard work.